eclab/edisyn/README.md

 Edisyn has infinite levels of undo, CC and NRPN mapping and learning, offline modes, randomization, merging, nudging, hill-climbing, patch constriction, per-parameter customization, real-time parameter updates, test notes and chords, etc.

+### "Could You Develop a Patch Editor for X?"

+Building a patch editor is a long-term commitment of debugging and maintenance.
+So I only build editors for synths I own (I might sell them long after the editor is stable).
+So if you'd like, say, the Alesis Andromeda to have an editor, all you have to do is gift me an Alesis Andromeda!

 ## Manual

 Edisyn has an [extensive manual](https://cs.gmu.edu/~eclab/projects/edisyn/Edisyn.pdf) which describes how to run it, and (if you are so inclined) how to make new patch editors.